How to Maximize Efficiency of Android Devices in Fleet Management

 Large commercial vehicles such as trucks or buses face unique safety challenges.
 Drivers need to stay focused and avoid any distractions.
 Although mobile devices are crucial for driver performance, they can cause unwanted distractions.
 Making a video call or installing over-the-top (OTT) apps while driving diverts the attention away from the road, sometimes resulting in tragic collisions.

 Companies must ensure drivers access the apps they need while preventing devices from creating distractions on the road.
-Driving at safe speeds is another crucial element for driver safety.
+Driving at safe speeds is another crucial element for driver personal safety

 With Scalefusion’s speed-based locking feature, organizations can encourage drivers to obey safe driving speeds.
 It simply works by setting a speed limit on every company-owned device under management.
 When drivers go beyond the safe speed limit, access to essential features such as route optimization, logging of important information, and more is blocked.